jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 Windows：`wmic process where caption="MonitorPlugin.exe" get caption,commandline /value`

 ### Installation Mode
+**(It is recommended that you should [Install ifrit](default-agent-in-public-image#user-content-2) which will automatically pull up JCS-Agent.
+You can skip the following installation steps by this way.)**

 **Linux：**<br>
 1. Download the following installation package and installation script to the same directory (for example: /root/jcloud).<br>
-If the machine is not associated with any EIP, please replace bucket address "bj" and the region parameter "cn-north-1" in the link with code of region where the machine is located: "gz", "cn-south-1", "sq", "cn-east-1", "sh" and "cn-east-2".<br>
+If the machine is not associated with any EIP, it is necessary to download it in the Intranet environment.
+Please replace bucket address "bj" and the region parameter "cn-north-1" in the link with codes of region where the machine is located: "gz", "cn-south-1", "sq", "cn-east-1", "sh" and "cn-east-2", and change "s3" in the domain to "s3-internal".<br>
 https://bj-jcs-agent-linux.s3.cn-north-1.jdcloud-oss.com/jcloud-jcs-agent-linux-deploy.py <br>
 https://bj-jcs-agent-linux.s3.cn-north-1.jdcloud-oss.com/jcloud-jcs-agent-linux.zip <br>

-2. Execute the following instructions under the download directory and uninstall the older version (**this step is used for updating JCS-Agent and can be skipped if no installation is carried out**)<br>
+2. Execute the following instructions under the download directory and uninstall the older version。 (**this step is used for updating JCS-Agent and can be skipped if no installation is carried out**)<br>
 ```
 python jcloud-jcs-agent-linux-deploy.py uninstall
 ```